 - Review all instructions for submitting your thesis/dissertation on the ETD website.

 - Discuss whether you wish to copyright your thesis or dissertation with your major professor.
-You will need to indicate whether you wish to copyright or not and pay a fee if you choose to copyright.
+You will need to indicate whether you wish to copyright or not and pay a fee if you choose to register your copyright.
 More information on copyright below.

 If you have questions or concerns about electronic submission or formatting guidelines, contact the Graduate Studies Senior Academic Advisor responsible for your program.